seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 The wanton stings and motions of the sense,
 But doth rebate and blunt his natural edge
 With profits of the mind, study and fast.
-He–to give fear to use and liberty,
+He--to give fear to use and liberty,
 Which have for long run by the hideous law,
-As mice by lions–hath pick’d out an act,
+As mice by lions--hath pick'd out an act,
-Under whose heavy sense your brother’s life
+Under whose heavy sense your brother's life
 Falls into forfeit: he arrests him on it;
 And follows close the rigour of the statute,
 To make him an example.
 All hope is gone,
 Unless you have the grace by your fair prayer
-To soften Angelo: and that’s my pith of business
+To soften Angelo: and that's my pith of business
-’Twixt you and your poor brother.
+'Twixt you and your poor brother.

 **ISABELLA**
 Doth he so seek his life?